isidore/MobProgrammingBook/manuscript/04_Closing a mobbing session.md

 How do you write sticky notes is one such simple task that often falls prey for this rationalization.
 Here's what you need to know.
 ![Sticky notes](images/4_rules_of_sticky_notes.png)

 While each of these rules is simple, notice that when taken together the green side is much easier to read than the orange side.
 And because humans engage in fight or flight responses, most people, when faced with the challenge of reading the orange side, instead choose to skim over or zone out.
-Following these four simple rules helps to ensure that our observations get read.
+Following these four simple rules helps to ensure that the mobs observations get read.
+A good example of overwhelming information is:

 > Lazy person fact #6543671283
 You were too lazy to read that number

 For sticky notes, it is also important to have good markers to write with.
 We suggest Sharpies.

-<i>Pictures used from Google image search labeled for reuse.
-The last picture of sticky notes is from Michael Sahota. </i>

 ## Collecting observations